Concerns About The California Tipped Employee Law?

 Additional rules exist to protect your rights if your tips are pooled.
 It is against California wage and hour law for your manager or supervisor dip into your pooled tips.
 Furthermore, distribution of tips or tip credit must be fair.
 While each business has their own system, in general, most of the tips go to the servers.
 Problems can arise under these systems when a customer at the bar waves down a server.
 Alternatively, a bartender may help a customer in a server’s section and receive a lower amount than they should.
 Your employer should have standards in place to deal with situations like these

 Questions about California Tipped Employee Law?
 Our Los Angeles Attorneys Can Help

 Is your employer denying you wages or tips?
 Has your employer changed their terms of service to include charges, resulting in you losing income?
 Concerned about pooled tips?
 Worried your employer is using unethical practices to deny you a fair wage?
 It can be easy to feel like a minority at your service job.
 Do not settle for less than you deserve.
 Our law firm can make sure you receive fair treatment according to California wage and hour law.

 We believe in protecting the rights of employees.
-At The Law Offices of Kesluk, Silverstein & Jacob, we review your situation and determine what actions should be taken.
+At Kesluk, Silverstein, Jacob & Morrison, P.C. we review your situation and determine what actions should be taken.
 Through our counsel, we can protect your wages, overtime pay and tips.
 Do not feel marginalized by your employer’s unethical practices.
 We can let you know if you have a case at no cost through a free initial consultation.
 Call us today at (310) 273-3180 or contact us through our online form.